There is a lot of trade war chat online at the moment... (March 2025)

 - Argentines were particularly vocal that the changes made by Milei have made manufacturing within Argentina untenable.
 Their local market has been forced open.

-They need to import in order to compete and stay afloat. - Colombian and Chilean buyers skewed younger than any other demographic at the fair.
+- Colombian and Chilean buyers skewed younger than any other demographic at the fair.
 Seems like a new wave of entrepreneurs is taking hold?

 Central and South Asians are a close second.